IuliiaKonovalova/team_3_april_hackathon/README.md

 **Navbar**

-The web application has navigation buttons to navigate to the Home view, Rules Section, Leadersboard Section and a Sound control button.
+The web application has navigation buttons to navigate to the Home view, How to Play Section, Leadersboard Section and a Sound control button.

 ![Navbar desktop](documentation/features/navbar_desktop.png)